Adjunct Faculty; Summer Intensive French Program Coordinator

 Claire is passionate about innovative pedagogy that encourages a deep engagement with the world, via vivid explorations of the form, meaning, and use of the language used to navigate real-world situations.
 In her classes, she marries thematic, action-based language teaching with the teaching of specific content matter, ranging from issues in intercultural communication to those of positive peace and nation-building, sustainable development, and inter-community justice.
 Claire is also certified to teach Professional French (French for Business, French for Diplomacy) by the Paris Île-de-France Chamber of Commerce and Industry.

-Off-campus, Claire serves on the Board of Directors and Scholarship Committee of the Monterey Peninsula Alliance Française, and is a lead organizer of the annual Alliance Française Concours de Poésie, co-sponsored by the Middlebury Institute.
+Off-campus, Claire serves as Vice President and Director of the Monterey Peninsula Alliance Française, and is a lead organizer of the annual Alliance Française Concours de Poésie, co-sponsored by the Middlebury Institute.

 Before arriving at the Institute, Claire held faculty positions at Cornell University, Sciences Po, and Université Paris XII.

 In this course we will examine the concept of security from the lens of social justice, that is, with attention to the risks posed to security by inequitable access to wealth, health, well-being, justice and opportunity.
 Unit 1 will concentrate on security and the body (immunization, access to care); Unit 2, security and the local community (role of women in society, social capital and social entrepreneurship); Unit 3, security and the state (gender in politics, women terrorists, privacy and cyber security); and Unit 4, security and the world (population mobility, sustainability and environment).